adbar/htmldate/README.rst

 Installation
 ------------

-The package is tested on Linux, macOS and Windows systems.
+The package is tested on Linux, macOS and Windows systems, it is compatible with Python 3.5 upwards.

 Install from package repository: ``pip install htmldate``

 For the latest version (check build status above): ``pip install git+https://github.com/adbar/htmldate.git``

-Version ``0.5.5`` will be the last to support Python 3.4, later versions are 3.5+ compatible.

 For faster processing of downloads you might consider installing the ``cchardet`` package as well (currently not working on some macOS versions).